-Before I formally get into the message, let me just say how deeply appreciative I am of your faithfulness in coming.
+Well, tonight we’re going to be looking back at Romans chapter six, and before I formally get into the message, let me just say how deeply appreciative I am of your faithfulness in coming.
 I have just been thrilled with the full church because this is difficult.
 It strains us to comprehend it in many ways.
-We have to think along with the thoughts of the Apostle Paul.
+We have to think along with the thoughts of the apostle Paul.
 We have to have our mind in gear.
-I’m reminded of what Peter said about Paul in 2 Peter 3:16 that, you know, all his epistles he speaks of things which are hard to be understood which they that are unlearned and unstable rest as they do also the other Scriptures.
+I’m reminded of what Peter said about Paul in 2 Peter 3:16, that in all his epistles he speaks of things which are hard to be understood, which they that are unlearned and unstable wrest as they do also the other Scriptures.
 Paul did say things that were hard to be understood.
-Peter even confessed to that.
-And I confess to it and I know you do as well.
+Peter even confessed to that, and I confess to it, and I know you do as well.

-Now, tonight we come to the second half of Romans 6.
-And as we look at Romans 6:15 to 23, I want to title this section, “Free from sin...free from sin.”
+Now, tonight we come to the second half of Romans 6, and as we look at Romans 6:15 to 23, I want to title this section, “Free from sin.
+Free from sin.”
 Let me read you verses 15 to 23 so you’ll have it in mind as we approach it.

 “What then?
-Shall we sin because we’re not under the law but under grace.
+Shall we sin because we’re not under the law but under grace?
 God forbid.
 Know ye not that to whom ye yield yourselves servants to obey, His servants ye are whom ye obey, whether to sin unto death or of obedience unto righteousness.
 But God be thanked that whereas ye were the servants of sin, ye have obeyed from the heart that form of doctrine to which you were delivered.
 Being then made free from sin, ye became the servants of righteousness.
 I speak after the manner of men because of the infirmity of your flesh: for as ye have yielded your members servants to uncleanness and to iniquity unto iniquity; even so now yield your members servants to righteousness unto holiness.
 For when ye were the servants of sin, ye were free from righteousness.
 What fruit had ye then in those things of which ye are now ashamed?
 For the end of those things is death.
 But now being made free from sin and become servants to God, ye have your fruit unto holiness and the end everlasting life.
 For the wages of sin is death; but the gift of God is eternal life through Jesus Christ our Lord.”

 Jesus said in John 8:34, “Whosoever commits sin is the slave of sin.”
 All men who live a life of committing sin are slaves to that sin.
 In fact, every person who comes into this world is under the tyranny of sin.
-It controls their thoughts, it controls their words, it controls their actions.
+It controls their thoughts.
+It controls their words.
+It controls their actions.
 To put in the terminology of Romans 6, verse 17, “Ye were the slaves of sin.”
-Verse 20, “Ye were," again "the slaves of sin.”
+Verse 20, “Ye were - ” again “ - the slaves of sin.”
 Twice in that passage.
 He says you used to be slaves, doulos, bondslaves to sin.
 And the ultimate end of being a slave to sin we found in verse 21 at the end, “For the end of those things is death.”
-And verse 23, the beginning of the verse, “For the wages of sin is death..."
+And verse 23, the beginning of the verse, “For the wages of sin is death.”
 To be a slave of sin is to die.
 Sin ultimately kills.

-The greatest gift that God could ever give a human being, bar none, would be to be free from sin...free from sin, to be restored to the place of righteousness, to be able to fulfill all that we were intended to be when God made us before sin invaded our human stream, free from sin...what a thought, from its penalty, from its power and from its debilitating and killing presence, free.
+The greatest gift that God could ever give a human being, bar none, would be to be free from sin, free from sin; to be restored to the place of righteousness, to be able to fulfill all that we were intended to be when God made us before sin invaded our human stream.
+Free from sin.
+What a thought!
+From its penalty, from its power and from its debilitating and killing presence, free!
 I can’t think of a more wonderful thought than that, can you?
-So, this masterful passage is all about being free from sin.
-And you ought to really find a tremendous amount of comfort here and a great cause for rejoicing.
+So, this masterful passage is all about being free from sin, and you ought to really find a tremendous amount of comfort here and a great cause for rejoicing.

-Now we learned in the first fourteen verses of the chapter that we’re united with Jesus Christ in His death and resurrection and thus we have died to sin and risen to walk in newness of life.
+Now, we learned in the first fourteen verses of the chapter that we’re united with Jesus Christ in His death and resurrection, and thus we have died to sin and risen to walk in newness of life.
 The penalty for sin has been paid in that death.
-The power for sin has been broken.
-And we walk now in newness of life, alive to God.
+The power for sin has been broken, and we walk now in newness of life, alive to God.
 And now in verses 15 to 23, Paul demonstrates that we are made holy in another analogy.
 Not only have we died in Christ and risen in Christ and now are walking in a new life, having died to the old one, but we also have become slaves to God and in so doing the slavery to sin which was characteristic of our former life has been broken.
 So, he really is coming at the same thing from two different perspectives.
-He shows the believer has a totally new relationship to sin after salvation, different than before.
-Because he died in Christ and rose in Christ and because he has a new master which obviates the old master, that's the thrust of the second half of the chapter.
-And in both cases, his point is to show that a truly regenerated person can not go on in the same pattern of sinning that was characteristic of his life before he was saved.
+He shows the believer has a totally new relationship to sin after salvation, different than before because he died in Christ and rose in Christ and because he has a new master which obviates the old master.
+That’s the thrust of the second half of the chapter.
+And in both cases, his point is to show that a truly regenerated person cannot go on in the same pattern of sinning that was characteristic of his life before he was saved.
 Why?
 Because we are no longer in the same relation to sin.
 We have died in Christ and risen.
 We have now, in the second half of the chapter, a new master which means we no longer are under the old master.
-So, whether you look at it from the first half or the second half of the chapter, you're going to see the same thing.
-A truly justified, redeemed, saved individual is going to have a different relationship to sin than he ever had before.
-It cannot continue as it was.

 Now, I want you to look at this passage, it’s a very simple passage, although on the surface it appears to be perhaps difficult.
-We’re going to break it down and take a few elements tonight and a few elements next time.
-But let’s start with the antagonist.
+We’re going to break it down and take a few elements tonight and a few elements next time, but let’s start with the antagonist.
 We used that same kind of little outline for the first half of the chapter and the second follows the same thought.
 It begins with a proposed question.
 We’ll call this the antagonist.
 And by that, I mean the one who’s antagonistic toward Paul’s doctrine of salvation by grace.
-The legalist can’t tolerate that..that grace kind of thing.
-And this is what, typically, they would say, verse 15: What then?
-I mean, if we’re saved by grace and if as you’ve just said in verse 14 we’re no longer under the law, “Shall we sin then because we’re not under the law but under grace?”
+The legalist can’t tolerate that, that grace kind of thing.
+And this is what, typically, they would say, verse 15, “What then?”
+I mean, if we’re saved by grace, and if as you’ve just said in verse 14 we’re no longer under the law, “Shall we sin then because we’re not under the law but under grace?”